NYUCCL/psiTurk/doc/recording.rst

     psiturk.recordTrialData(['this', 'is', 1, 'line'])

 The list of values that you supply to ``recordTrialData`` will then be appended to the log.
-It is up to you how to structure those lists; when you are ready to analyze the data, the log will be provided as a CSV file that you will then have to parse as part of your analysis.
-You can export the CSV file using the [[Dashboard]]'s export data function.
+It is up to you how to structure those lists; you will have to parse them as part of your analysis.

 Recording unstructured data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~